Numerical simulation and analysis of mixing enhancement due to chaotic advection using an adaptive approach for

 Mixers within laminar flow regimes have a wide range of applications.
 Beginning with the topic of groundwater remediation, it is shown theoretically \cite{lester_2013}, numerically \cite{turuban_2018} and experimentally \cite{souzy_2020, heyman_2020,kree_2017} that the flow through porous media already exhibits chaotic trajectories at the pore scale.
 At the Darcy scale, the work of \cite{bagtzoglou_2007} gives theoretical evidence that engineered chaotic advection using randomly oscillating wells enhances groundwater remediation if successfully implemented into groundwater flow systems.
 In practice, an implementation was achieved in \cite{cho_2019} where the rotated potential mixing (RPM) flow was engineered at field scale, leading to improved lateral tracer spreading.
+Moreover, for applications concerning reactive transport the work of \cite{paster_2014} highlights that mixing serves as a limiting factor for reactions in diffusion-limited systems, indicating that chaotic mixing can be utilized in a variety of contexts involving reactions.
 Another application is in microfluidics, where many processes are constrained by incomplete mixing in a laminar flow regime of low Reynolds numbers and high Péclet numbers \cite{aref_2017, ward_2015}.
+There are two main approaches to engineering mixing in these applications: passive and active.
 A range of passive mixing designs, such as flow-through mixers \cite{stremler_2004, liu_2000,song_2003} which are based on a given channel geometry, can be used to increase mixing involving sensitive species \cite{aref_2017}.
 These mixers find application in the synthesis of biomolecules, drug delivery, and diagnostic testing \cite{teh_2008}.
-On the contrary, by using active mixers, including microstirrers, acoustic mixers, and flow pulsation \cite{ward_2015}, chaotic advection is designed using external perturbation sources \cite{aref_2017}.
+In active mixers, including microstirrers, acoustic mixers, and flow pulsation \cite{ward_2015}, chaotic advection is designed using external perturbation sources \cite{aref_2017}.
 A successful implementation of active mixing using pulsating flow was achieved in \cite{stremler_2004} for enhancing gene expression profiling.
 Further applications of mixers range from food processing \cite{metcalfe_2009} and heat transfer devices \cite{aref_2017,ganesan_1997} to the understanding of chaotic flow through blood vessels \cite{schelin_2009}, showing that chaotic advection and the thereby increased degree of dilution is of high interest.